sf-railsbridge-study-group-2014/airbnb-for-pets/airbnb-for-pets/README.md

 * Registered user may see all of their sent visit requests
 * Pet owner may see a list of pending visit requests
 * Pet owner may reject a visit request
-+
+* Pet owner may accept a visit request

 ### Release II

-* Pet owner may accept a visit request
+* Visit must have a visitor
-* Do not show 'request a visit' if not signed in
+* Do not show 'request a visit' when not signed in
 * Pet owner sees visit requests grouped by pending, accepted, and rejected
 * Visiting user sees visit requests grouped by pending, accepted, and rejected
-* Visit musthave a visitor

 ### Release III
 * Pet may be given a picture by the pet owner